redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge5b-Integrate_Ansible_To_Azure.md

     * Create a directory called "repo" off of the Ansible user's home directory
     * Switch into the "repos" directory
     * Download the playbook template located at: https://raw.githubusercontent.com/stuartatmicrosoft/Azure-Linux-Migration-Workshop/master/provision-scripts/centos-azure-create.yml

-4. <strong>Install the required Python modules</strong>

-    * Upgrade to the latest version of pip
-    * Install the Azure Python SDK Modules

 5. <strong>Prepare the Ansible playbook</strong>